 The fact is, if things are going well, you will automatically have a lot of urgent things seeking attention and resources.
-And to get things going well, you have to make a decision to prioritize your projects, set a cut-off line, kill the projects that fall underneath it, and focus on allocating resources and budget to the remaining.
+And to get things going well, you have to make a decision to prioritize your projects, set a cut-off line, kill the projects that fall underneath it and focus on allocating resources to the remaining.

 At operational and strategic levels, prioritization is often the difference between success and failure.

 The benefits of getting it right are quite rewarding.
-By getting your prioritization process right (read repeatable), you gain and increase clarity and alignment of your teams around strategic goals, remove doubts and prevent decision paralysis and dilemmas for the operations team when faced with new scenarios, increase the success rate of the your strategic projects, and above all, build a culture of executors and “trigger pullers”.
+By getting your prioritization process repeatedly right, you gain and increase clarity and alignment of your teams around strategic goals, remove doubts and prevent decision paralysis and dilemmas for the operations team when faced with new scenarios.
+It will also increase the success rate of your strategic projects, and above all, build a culture of executors and “trigger pullers.”

-The top three winners of any competition are the considered the three best participants/teams.
+The top three winners of any competition are considered the three best participants/teams.
 The Fortune 500 companies rank the highest revenues for the year in descending order.
-The Inc. 5000 shows the fastest privately held growing companies in the U.S., and so on.
+The Inc. 5000 shows the fastest privately held growing companies in the U.S..
 For each, the final results are based on certain set criteria.

 The same holds true for your projects.

-As a rule of thumb across all leadership training for this and other methods, use a focused criteria, i.e., one or two rules.
-If you’re wondering “doesn’t it limit the scope of this method?” you’re right.
+As a rule of thumb across all leadership training for this and other methods, use a focused criteria, such as one or two rules.
+If you’re wondering if it limits the scope of the method, you’re right.
 Not all projects are comparable.
 We’ll discuss that in the next method.

-The criteria has to be based on your strategic goals and values.
+The criteria have to be based on your strategic goals and values.
 Unless your team has clarity about the organizational goals and values, you won’t drive meaningful progress.
-However, your assessment can start with a basic question for each project: “should this project be initiated at all?”
+However, your assessment can start with a basic question for each project: “Should this project be initiated at all?”

 For comparable projects, here are some possible factors you can use to organize and rank them.